Resources

 Kelair

-For plant operators and engineers, industrial indoor air quality must be a top priority.
+For plant operators and engineers, industrial indoor air quality (IAQ) must be a top priority.

 Inefficient and uncontrolled systems run the risk of releasing unstable gases into the environment, polluting the air and putting the health of facility occupants at risk in the process.

-Industries such as oil refineries and mining are known for producing noxious fumes and harmful contaminants—some of which include the following:
+Industries such as oil refineries and mining are known for producing noxious fumes and harmful contaminants.
+Among the most concerning indoor air pollutants are:

 Radon